0ut1ander/LangChain-RAG-Summarizer/README.md

 I am actively working on re-implementing core logic for LangChain and Ollama integration.
 Updates will be committed regularly as modules are recovered or rebuilt.

+##  Colab Demo Overview (Oct.
+2025):
+This Colab demo showcases a functional Retrieval Augmented Generation (RAG) pipeline using LangChain and HuggingFace’s flan-t5-small LLM.
+The workflow includes local text data ingestion, document chunking, vector database retrieval (Chroma), and prompt-driven query execution—all without API keys.
+The demo runs a sample question and retrieves the correct answer from context using a deterministic, lightweight LLM.

+Note: Original deployment and API endpoints are not included, but the core RAG logic and retrieval are fully demonstrated.

+I created this demo primarily to showcase the key workflow and technical concepts behind the project.
+Other components and features of the LangChain RAG pipeline will be gradually supplemented in future updates.

 ---

 ## TODO

 - Re-implement ML/NLP core functionality
 - Restore LangChain & Ollama integration

 - Add additional evaluation and improvements as time allows